proctorf/HIST289/schedule.md

 Reading:
 - Susan Schulten, "<a href="https://doi.org/10.1353/cwh.0.0141" target="_blank">The Cartography of Slavery and the Authority of Statistics</a>," *Civil War History* 56:1 (2010): 5-32.

+**Final Mapping Project Goal:** Using QGIS skills from these tutorials, you'll recreate the historic "Map showing the distribution of the slave population in the southern states of the United States.
+Compiled from the census of 1860" using IPUMS census data and 1860 US boundary shapefiles.

 **Thursday, October 16**
 **FALL BREAK - NO CLASS**